galaxyproject/training-material/topics/genome-annotation/tutorials/apollo/tutorial.md

 After automatically annotating your genome using [Prokka](../annotation-with-prokka/tutorial.html) or [Maker](../annotation-with-maker/tutorial.html), it is important to visualize your results so you can understand what your organism looks like, and then to manually refine these annotations along with any additional data you might have.
 This process is most often done as part of a group, smaller organisms may be annotated individually though.

-[Apollo](https://github.com/gmod/apollo) {% cite Dunn2019 %} provides a platform to do this, it is a web-based, collaborative genome annotation editor.
+[Apollo](https://github.com/gmod/apollo) {% cite Dunn2019 %} provides a platform to do this.
+It is a web-based, collaborative genome annotation editor.
 Think of it as "Google Docs" for genome annotation, multiple users can work together simultaneously to curate evidences and annotate a genome.

 This demo is inspired by the [Apollo User's Guide](https://genomearchitect.readthedocs.io/en/latest/UsersGuide.html), which provides additional guidance.

 > ### Agenda
 >